sharkantropo/MERN-todo/README.md

 # MERN-todo
-A todo list developed with MERN stack
+A pretty simple todo list developed with MERN stack